Investors on edge as Middle East conflict intensifies

 The Cboe Volatility index has climbed in the wake of the conflict and rose on Friday, approaching seven-month highs.

 The Federal Reserve is set to give its latest monetary policy statement on Wednesday, while Apple's quarterly results highlights another busy week of corporate reports.
-(Reporting by Lewis Krauskopf; Additional reporting by David Randall; Editing by Ira Iosebashvili and David Gregorio)
+(Reporting by Lewis Krauskopf; Additional reporting by David Randall; Editing by Ira Iosebashvili, David Gregorio and Diane Craft)